ansys/pyansys-sound/doc/source/api/index.rst

 API reference
 =============

-This section describes how to use Python to interact programmatically with PyAnsys Sound.
+This section describes how to use Python to interact with PyAnsys Sound programmatically.

 .. module:: ansys.sound.core